 Another comedy classic, starring Harold Lloyd, in which he has to climb the outside of an office building to see his girlfriend.
 The film used numerous locations throughout downtown and provides a great insight into what it was like back in the 1920’s (kind of what New York looked like).
 Harold Lloyd himself used to live in the Bradbury Mansion on the old Court Hill (now demolished) in front of City Hall.

-So many movies set in downtown LA seem to be noir movies, and Double Indemnity is no exception.
-It’s also, along with Chinatown (see below), widely regarded as one of the greatest film noirs ever made.
+So many movies set in downtown LA seem to be noir movies, and Double Indemnity is a fine example of the genre.
+It is in fact, along with Chinatown (see below), widely regarded as one of the greatest film noirs ever made.
 Fred McMurray’s shady insurance salesman’s office is on Pershing Square and he visits Olvera Street for dinner (and it still looks almost the same today).

-Burt Lancaster (with a very early appearance by Tony Curtis) is the star of this noir movie, made just after the Second World War, in which a femme fatale (played by the seductive Ava Gardner) tempts him into doing something you know he shouldn’t.
-The movie uses a host of downtown LA locations, including many that no longer exist, such as on Bunker Hill (when it was a residential district) and Union Station.
+Burt Lancaster (with a very early blink and you’ll miss him appearance by Tony Curtis) is the star of this noir movie, made just after the Second World War, in which a femme fatale (played by the seductive Ava Gardner) tempts him into doing something you know he shouldn’t.
+The movie uses a host of downtown LA locations, including many that no longer exist, such as on Bunker Hill (when it was a residential neighborhood) and Union Station.

 Jack Nicholson, Faye Dunaway and John Huston give career defining performances in this story drawn from the real life history of Los Angeles – the ‘Water Wars’.
 It’s often forgotten now, but this was when ‘the syndicate’, a group of rich and powerful local businessmen, took the water from the high sierra and brought it down to a thirsty Los Angeles – and made themselves even richer than they already were.
 Apart from just being highly watchable, this is a great movie for the historical perspective it gives the viewer of 1920’s Los Angeles.